 Blood tests and physical exams are not required to obtain a marriage license.

 Applicants do not have to be residents of the State of Washington to obtain a marriage license.
 The license is only valid for weddings that are performed within the state of Washington.

 Proof of divorce from a previous spouse, or death of a spouse, is not required to obtain a marriage license.
 It is the responsibility of the applicant to ensure that the final decree of divorce is filed before applying for a new marriage license.

 There is a three (3) day waiting period beginning the day you apply.
 Keep this in mind since the waiting period cannot be waived.
 You may not get married during this time.
 The license is valid for 60 days following the three day waiting period.

 Witnesses are not necessary to apply for a license, but state law requires that at least two witnesses be present at the ceremony.
 Witnesses should be at least 12 years of age.

-There is a $64 fee, CASH ONLY (no debit, checks or credits cards).
+There is a $64 fee, cash or credit/debit card (convenience fee added).
 This fee is due at the time of application and is non-refundable.